asimonson17/CYBR8470_Project/README.md

 '''bash
 docker-compose up
 '''
-See in-app menus for help with using specific features
+#There will be in-app menus or help buttons for help with using specific features

 ## License
 MIT License